betulcetinkaya/shopping-cart/README.md

 * DELIVERY-SERVICE
 * DISCOUNT-SERVICE
 * PRODUCT-SERVICE
-3. Some initial data will be loaded in the mongo db.(Initial products, categories, etc.) You can use shopping cart apis with initial data.
+3. Some initial data will be loaded in the MongoDB.(Initial products, categories, etc.) You can use shopping cart apis with initial data.

  Current shopping cart will be affected by the api calls and will be respond.